-Now that you’re armed with the industry benchmarks, you have the framework you need to keep a finger on the pulse of your brand’s performance across the KPIs that matter most.
-With Dash Hudson’s content segmentation tool Story Boards, you can dive deep in your performance and understand which campaigns, series, and videos are keeping your audience engaged and coming back for more.
+Now, you have the framework you need to keep a finger on the pulse of your brand’s performance across the KPIs that matter most.
+With Dash Hudson’s Content Segmentation tool, you can dive deep in your performance and understand which campaigns, series, and videos are keeping your audience engaged and coming back for more.
 You can view your stories by individual posts or by day, fine-tune time periods to reflect your content calendar, and filter stories by performance to gain insights in seconds.
 It’s the sidekick marketers need to outperform across those trusty industry KPIs.

-In the 4 years since Instagram Stories launched, Instagram usage has doubled.
-It’s simply a fact at this point that the amount of content being shared each day is increasing, making it harder and harder to stand out on the channel and garner engagement.
-As the Instagram feed becomes increasingly saturated, stories have become an equally important medium for brands to grow, drive sales, and build meaningful connections with their audiences.
+In the 7 years since Instagram Stories launched, Instagram usage has doubled.
+It’s a fact at this point that the amount of content shared each day is increasing, makes it harder to stand out on the channel and garner engagement.
+As the Instagram feed becomes increasingly saturated, stories and Reels have become an equally important medium for brands to grow, drive sales, and build meaningful connections with their audiences.

 We dug into the data and found three high-level trends that are driving stories performance across the beauty industry.

-Pinterest may have been late to the party, but the addition of native video for business profiles has propelled the channel to the forefront of marketers’ minds.
+Pinterest may have been later to adopt short form video than other platforms, but the addition of native video for business profiles has propelled the channel to the forefront of marketers’ minds.
 Proudly described as a visual search engine, Pinterest is where consumers go to make a purchase decision.